 Since the band’s reformation, it seems as if OMD have been packing in more and more every year since.
-With 2018 also marking their 40th Anniversary it also meant a year of particularly special landmarks.
+It was also a year of particularly special landmarks.
 Here’s the Messages review of 2018…

 2018 kicked off with an anniversary right off the starting blocks.
 January marked the month that OMD released their single ‘Dreaming’ 30 years previously.
 It was initially released to promote the band’s first compilation album, The Best Of OMD.
 ‘Dreaming’ was a top 20 hit in the USA but peaked at a disappointing No.50 in the UK.